Ramsey transfer to semi-retractions: preliminaries

-\begin{rmk} In fact, it was later pointed out to the author that the \texttt{qfi} assumption is not needed (see \emph{Acknowledgements}).
-To see this, in the argument for \citep[Claim 3.13]{sc15} we replace $L'$ with expansion $L''$ that contains predicates $p_A(\ov{x})$ for all complete quantifier-free types of finite substructures $A$ of $\mathcal{I}$.
-Then we apply compactness to the type $S$ where we replace $T_\forall \cup \textrm{Diag}(\mathcal{I})$ with the diagram of $\mathcal{I}$ in $L''$.
-It was noted in the proof for \citep[Thm 3.12]{sc15} that the \texttt{qfi} hypothesis was used only in the argument for Claim 3.13, and in this Remark we point out why it is not even needed there.
-In terms of the compactness argument presented, the more important assumption is that structures $A, B$ being described in the type $S$ are finite, and can be listed in finitely many variables. \end{rmk}
+\begin{proof} In Theorem 3.12 of \cite{sc15}, this result is stated for locally finite ordered structures $\I$ with the additional condition \texttt{qfi}, which stands for ``quantifier-free types are isolated by quantifier-free formulas".
+Theorem 3.12 in \cite{sc15} generalizes Theorem 4.31 in \cite{sc12} which is stated only for ordered structures $\I$ in a finite relational signature.
+In fact, it was later pointed out to the author that the \texttt{qfi} assumption is not needed (see the \textit{Acknowledgements} section).
+To see this, in the argument for \citep[Claim 3.13]{sc15}, replace $L'$ with an expansion $L''$ such that $L'' \setminus L'$ consists of a predicate $p_\A(\ov{x})$ for the quantifier-free type of the increasing enumeration of $\A$, for every finite substructure $\A \subseteq \mathcal{\I}$.
+Then apply compactness to the type $S$ where we replace $T_\forall \cup \textrm{Diag}(\mathcal{\I})$ with the diagram of $\mathcal{\I}$ in $L''$.
+It is noted in the proof of \citep[Theorem 3.12]{sc15} that the \texttt{qfi} hypothesis is used only in the argument for Claim 3.13.
+By the present argument, we see why it is not even needed there. \end{proof}

-\section{Transfer by semi-retractions}
+\section{transfer by semi-retractions}

-The inspiration for the theorem below is the following example.
-We give the definitions of the \emph{Shelah tree}, $I_\tr$, the \emph{strong tree} $I_\str$ and the \emph{convexly ordered equivalence relation} $I_\eq$.
-An exposition of the proof for $I_\tr$ and $I_\str$ having RP is given in \cite{kks14}. $I_\eq$ is proven to have RP in \citep[Thm 6.6]{kpt05} and this fact can be used to show that a witness to $k$-TP2 may be assumed to be ``array indiscernible'' (see \citep[Lem 5.6]{kks14} for an alternate proof.)
+For concrete examples, we give the definitions of the \textit{Shelah tree} $\I_\tr$, the \textit{strong tree} $\I_\str$ and the \textit{convexly ordered equivalence relation} $\I_\eq$.
+All three structures are locally finite ordered structures.
+An exposition of the proof that $\I_\tr$- and $\I_\str$-indexed indiscernible sequences have the modeling property is given in \cite{kks14}.
+A proof that $\I_\eq$ has RP is given in \citep[Theorem 6.6]{kpt05}.
+This latter fact is equivalent to array-indiscernible sequences having the modeling property, and array-indiscernible sequences have been a common tool in model theory (\citep[Lemma 5.6]{kks14} provides a direct proof of the modeling property).